systemPipeR/systemPipeShiny/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 An online demo of [SystempipeS](https://lezhang.shinyapps.io/systemPipeS/).
 This application is hosted by a small server.
 Please do not use it for production activities.
-Heavy taks will crash and disconnect you from it.
+Heavy taks will crash it and disconnect you from it.

 ## Installation